Sigmund Freud Museum exhibit room with informational panels and wooden flooring.

 What to bring

-• Pack a light jacket, as some exhibition rooms can feel cool even during warmer months.
+Packing a light jacket might be wise as some exhibition areas can feel great even in warmer weather.

 What’s not allowed

-• Flash photography and video recording are prohibited throughout the museum.
+• The museum prohibits flash photography and video recording throughout its premises.

 Accessibility

-• Accessible restroom facilities are available on-site for visitor convenience.
+You'll find accessible restroom facilities on-site to ensure visitor convenience.

 Additional information

-• Take a walk around the Alsergrund district to see more places from Freud’s life in Vienna.
+Taking a stroll around Alsergrund district will let you explore more places linked to Freud's life in Vienna.

 Sigmund Freud's nameplate, glasses, and personal items at Sigmund Freud Museum.